-The Growth Fund invests mainly in growth assets (equities and listed property), with a smaller exposure to income assets (cash and cash equivalents and fixed interest).
+The Growth Fund invests mainly in growth assets (equities, listed property and listed infrastructure), with a smaller exposure to income assets (cash and cash equivalents and fixed interest).
 The fund may also invest in alternative assets.

-The Growth Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 4.8% over inflation (allowing for a negative return 5.0 years in every 20).
+The Growth Fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long-term is 4.8% over inflation (allowing for a negative return 4.9 years in every 20).

 Asset class Sub-class Target (%) Range (%)

-New Zealand 4 0-24
+Cook and each equivalents New Zealand - 4 0-24

 Cash and cash equivalents International 4

-New Zealand 5 0-25
+Fixed interest New Zealand 5 0-25

 Fixed interest International 11 0-31

-Sub-total (cash and cash equivale ents & fixed interest) 20 0-40
+Sub-total (cash and cash equiva alents & fixed interest) 20 0-40

-Australasian 6 0.00
+Lintad managements Australasian 4.2 0-19

-Listed property International 6 0-22
+Listed property International 4.8

-Australasian 18 0-38
+Faultica Australasian 18 0-38

 Equities International 50 30-70

+Othor Listed infrastructure 3 0-12

 Other Alternatives 0 0-15

-Sub-total (listed property, equitie 80 60-100
+Sub-total (listed property, equities & other) 80 60-100